 Wherever possible repetition of data has been replaced by linkage through ID elements.
 Consistency on the content level thus is in the responsibility of the producer of such documents, to link e.g. vulnerability info to the matching product.

-A dictionary like presentation of all defined elements of the schemas is given in the following sections.
+A dictionary like presentation of all defined schema elements is given in the following sections.
 Any expected relations to other elements (linkage) is described there.
-This linking relies on setting attribute values accordingly (mostly guided by industry best practice and conventions) and thus implies, that any deep validation on a semantic level is to be ensured by the producer and consumer of CVRF documents.
+This linking relies on setting attribute values accordingly (mostly guided by industry best practice and conventions) and thus implies, that any deep validation on a semantic level is to be ensured by the producer and consumer of CSAF CVRF documents.
 It is out of scope for this specification.

-Never the less proven and intended usage patterns from practice are given where possible.
+Proven and intended usage patterns from practice are given where possible.
 Delegation to industry best practices technologies is used in referencing schemas for:

 Document Metadata: